differential-network-analysis/dnaici/demo/README.md

 ## FOREWORD

-To make the demo dataset more lightweight, only multi-omics data from chromosomes 18 and 19 in both untreated MCF7 cells and tamoxifen-resistant MCF7TR cells are included.
+To make the demo dataset more lightweight, only multi-omics data from chromosomes **18** and **19** in both untreated MCF7 cells and tamoxifen-resistant MCF7TR cells are included.
 For the data containing 23 chromosomes from MCF7 cells with untreated and one hour of E2 treated, as well as tamoxifen-resistant MCF7TR cells, we recommend that you download and use the [FULL DATASET](https://drive.google.com/file/d/1YbdZ7y5bRNqbP_4hVt6rcZM2Om1PoA-b/view).

+The file names for data from untreated MCF7 cells contain `t0` or `untreated`, while the data from one hour of E2 treated MCF7 cells and tamoxifen-resistant MCF7TR cells have file names containing `t1` and `tamr`, respectively.

-ATTENTION: downloading and some steps of calculation might be time consuming, but you will get the same results as in our paper.
+ATTENTION: For full dataset, downloading and some steps of calculation might be time consuming, but you will get the same results as in our paper.

 ## hg19 data